hrvthzslt/personal-site/content/posts/unite-the-files-with-the-unity-build-technique/index.md

 ...
 ```

-That's the whole file: only includes.
-One problem that it is poses that the header files will be included multiple times, which will cause redefinition errors.
-Fortunately include guards are coming to rescue us!
-It can be done by checking a macros existence and defining it if it's non-existent.
-We can use the `#ifndef` keyword, which sound like an IKEA furniture so that's a plus.
-(Also we could use `#pragma once`, which is more modern and possibly faster, but I had no joke for it.)
-I'm pretty sure it can cause other issues as well, but I did not face them demons.
+That’s the whole file: only includes.
+One problem is that the header files will be included multiple times, which causes redefinition errors.
+Fortunately, include guards come to the rescue!
+This can be handled by checking whether a macro exists and defining it if it’s not present.
+We can use the `#ifndef` keyword, which sounds like an IKEA furniture, so that’s a plus.
+(We could also use `#pragma once`, which is more modern and possibly faster, but I have no joke for it.)
+I’m pretty sure this can cause other issues as well, but I haven’t faced those demons.

-From the compilers' perspective, this source file is virtually the same as having one huge file with all the source code, so we can compile it in one go:
+From the compiler’s perspective, this source file is virtually the same as having one huge file with all the source code, so we can compile it in one go:

 ```bash
 $ time gcc -Wall -Wextra everyone.c -o sysperc -lm real	0m0.121s
 ```

 Look at that speed, it tore my eyes out!
-For a small project it does not look much, but here is an [example for building Inkscape](https://hereket.com/posts/cpp-unity-compile-inkscape/), which goes from thirty minutes to about three.
+For a small project it doesn’t look like much, but here is an [example for building Inkscape](https://hereket.com/posts/cpp-unity-compile-inkscape/), which goes from thirty minutes to about three.

-But don't throw out the build steps with the bathwater, we lost some modularity, but we gained speed.
-And in fact we can keep _some_ modularity by having multiple unity files, for different platforms or different parts of the project.
-In the end for my project I won't change the build method, but it was fun to experiment.
+But don’t throw out the build steps with the bathwater, we lost some modularity.
+In fact, we can keep _some_ modularity by having multiple unity files for different platforms or different parts of the project.
+In the end, for my project I won’t change the build method, but it was fun to experiment.

-The irony of it all if I would never learned about how to build with a C compiler, I would have automatically just include everything in the file where the entry point is defines.
-Maybe that makes me a genius or maybe stupid, who can tell.
+The irony of it all is that if I’d never learned about how to build with a C compiler, I would have automatically just included everything in the file where the entry point is defined.
+Maybe that makes me a genius, or maybe stupid, who can tell.